 He has taught at Hunter College and City College in NYC as well as mask and acting workshops around the country.
 He also has assisted Fay Simpson at the NYU graduate program in Lucid Body movement work for the actor.

 Antonio is currently collaborating with Dael Olandersmith (Pulitzer Prize finalist for Yellow Man and Obie Award winner for Beauty’s Daughter) and producer Joshua Sherman on his one man show.
 It will explore fatherhood, identity, and race.
 His play was accepted into The New Harmony Project for development in May 2016.
 During the 2015-2016 he acted in the workshop of a new play directed by Fay Simpson based on Raymond Carver’s short story, “A Small Good Thing.”
 He performed at the Midtown International Theater Festival in a Play called Corpus by Jordan Stovall.

-This past academic year 2016-2017 he shot an episode of “Elementary” and performed in The Resistible Rise of Arturo Ui and Entertaining Mr. Sloane with The Phoenix Theater Ensemble.
+During the 2016-2017 academic year, he shot an episode of “Elementary” and performed in The Resistible Rise of Arturo Ui and Entertaining Mr. Sloane with The Phoenix Theater Ensemble.
 A full reading of his solo show Antonio’s Song is being done in June at Rattlestick Theater.

 M.F.A., Institute for Advanced Theater Training/Moscow Art Theater at Harvard University